 You can take your business anywhere there’s demand.
 Most small towns are vibrant communities.
 You can try amusement parks, markets, festivals, football games, and local community events.

 21. Appliance Repairman

-The repairman may seem like one of the obvious small town business ideas, but sometimes the obvious choices are overlooked.
+The repairman may seem like one of the obvious small-town business ideas, but sometimes the obvious choices are overlooked.

 Appliances break all the time—toasters, microwaves, kettles, iron boxes, vacuum cleaners, washing machines, dishwashers, etc.

 In big cities, there is almost a gadget repair service on every corner; this is not the case with small towns.
-People don’t have a place to have their appliances repaired after voiding or expiration of the warranty.
+People don’t have a place to have their appliances repaired after voiding or the expiration of the warranty.

 Opening a repair shop is not capital intensive, and it’s profitable.

 Learn the technical skills from a repairman who is already in the business or from a technical school.